dgroomes/http-client-server-playground/README.md

 ### Instructions

-* Run a mock HTTP server with `./gradlew :wiremock:run`
+* Run a mock HTTP server with `./gradlew server-wiremock:run`
 * NOT YET IMPLEMENTED Run the client test suite with TODO